jeandat/learning-ionic/README.md

 # Web server

-To launch a local web server : `grunt serve`.
+To launch a local web server and watch for changes: `grunt serve`.

-To launch a local web server and watch for changes: `grunt wserve`.
+You may pass a `--lab` option as it will delegate to `ionic serve` internally.

 # Tests

-To launch unit and e2e tests in one shot: `npm test`.
+To launch unit tests in one shot: `npm test`.

 ## Unit tests